-Ground cover plants are low-growing ornamental plants that spread naturally over the ground in places where it is not practical to grow turf.
+Ground cover plants or cover crops are low-growing ornamental plants that spread naturally over the ground in places where it is not practical to grow turf.

 This not only prevents soil erosion but adds beauty to an otherwise unsightly area.

 There are many kinds of trees and shrubs that, due to their shallow roots and dense shade, will not permit grass or weeds to grow beneath them.

 It is here that ground covers fulfill a most important use.

 We should not overlook the value of ground covers in helping to keep the ground cool for some of our lilies, hardy amaryllis and other bulbs that dislike hot baked soil in summer.

 An attractive ground cover for these bulbs would also improve their appearance when in full bloom, especially for those bulbs that bloom without foliage.

 Native plants covering the ground along the foundation of the house are useful in preventing rain water from splashing mud up against the house.